edsonwade/university-system/README.md

 - A well-defined schema should be designed to accommodate the entities and their relationships effectively.

 ## Contribution
-Please read [CONTRIBUTING.md](link-to-contributing-file) for details on how to contribute to this project.
+Please read [CONTRIBUTING.md](link-to-contributing-file) for details on how to contribute to this project.😊🚀

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).